Renewable Energy Explained

 But from controversial hydroelectric dams to noise pollution from wind turbines, some are more controversial than others.
 Still, all are worth watching as the technologies continue to be refined to increase their efficiency and reliability — and reduce environmental impacts.

-Here Are 6 Types of Renewable Energy You Should Pay Attention To
+6 Types of Renewable Energy You Should Know

 The second most widely-used source of renewable energy (24% of the world’s renewable energy generation capacity), wind power is harnessed by turning a wind turbine’s propeller-like blades around a rotor, which powers a generator and creates electricity.
 Wind turbines have been used on farms and homesteads for centuries, mostly for things like grinding grain and pumping water.